 If you want your wood to have authentic barnwood stain colors, you should try tea staining.
 Tea staining is the chemical reaction that takes place between the bitter tannin from steeped tea and a mixture of iron acetate from steel wood and vinegar.
 This causes the wood to turn a darker color.

-Tannin, also called tannic acid, is a group of pale-yellow to light-brown amorphous substances in the form of powder, flakes or a spongy mass.
-Tannin is distributed in plants and used in tanning leather, dyeing fabric, making ink and in medical applications.
+Tannin is distributed in tea leaves and other plant material and used in tanning leather, dyeing fabric, making ink and in medical applications.
 To make tannin, all you have to do is steep black tea and leave it to cool until it reaches room temperature.
 In another container, submerge steel wool in vinegar for about ten hours.

 When the steel wool combines with the vinegar, it will cause the steel to oxidize (rust), and this will make iron acetate.
 When the iron acetate is formed, brush the steeped tea onto the wood and let it soak into the wood.
 Then, brush the iron acetate solution onto the wood.
 It will slowly begin to darken and look more like weathered barn wood stain.